16 Best Hand Games For Kids (Other Than Hand Clapping)

 Image: Shutterstock

 When one person raises their hand a bit over their head, and another person reaches out and claps it, it is called a high five.
 People usually give high fives when they have successfully achieved something.
-You can make it a hand game for children and let them enjoy it.
+You can make it a hand clapping game for kids and let them enjoy it.

 How to play: